syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Format-Chart-Area.md

 # Chart Area

 Chart area refers to the space that contains the chart or graph you've inserted into a slide.
 It includes the entire chart and all its elements, such as data points, labels, axes, and the plot area.
-Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library you can customize the **chart area** in the chart.
+Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library, you can customize the chart area in the chart.

 ## Customization of Border

 The following code snippet illustrates how to modify the border of the chart area.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}

-//Formats the chart area.
+//Format the chart area.
 IOfficeChartFrameFormat chartArea = chart.ChartArea;
-//Sets border line pattern, color, line weight chartArea.Border.LinePattern = OfficeChartLinePattern.Solid;
+//Set border line pattern, color, line weight. chartArea.Border.LinePattern = OfficeChartLinePattern.Solid;
 chartArea.Border.LineColor = Syncfusion.Drawing.Color.Blue;
 chartArea.Border.LineWeight = OfficeChartLineWeight.Hairline;